You need to have an appointment to visit the Paulsgrove HWRC and reuse sales area.

-What to do if you no longer need your slot or need to amend your booking
+If you no longer need your slot or need to amend your booking

 - You can cancel your booking by clicking the link in your confirmation email.
 If you do not have internet access or need to amend your booking, you can do this by phone on 0300 555 1389

 For address, phone number (no booking available on this line) and a list of waste accepted – please visit the Paulsgrove HWRC information page.